junlabucsd/napari-mm3/docs/user-manual.md

 ## 3. Subtract phase contrast images (Subtract widget).
 <img width="1183" alt="subtract" src="https://user-images.githubusercontent.com/40699438/177629512-c5ba4abd-0e03-4540-a4bb-7414ad0560d0.png">

+This widget averages empty channel to be used for subtraction, and then subtracts the empty channel from the specified channel in the phase contrast plane.

 Downstream analysis of phase contrast (brightfield) images requires background subtraction to remove artifacts of the PDMS device in the images.

 The working directory is now: